SanliFaez/OS4Physicists/CourseDevelopment/Week1/Lecture1.md

 ## Goal: Why open science, how did we get here?
 In this lecture, student are introduced to various definitions of open science and how people and organizations are getting there from the current state of science.
-In a discussion a student can distinguish between different schools of open science and can take a point of view on their suitability and to name consequences of open science for their careers, and for science in general.
+After the introducing different schools of open science students are encouraged to take a point of view on the realation of each classification to their potential future projects and to name consequences of open science for their careers, and for science in general.
-Besides that, the international context and access to scientific knowledge will be discussed, as well as the opposition to the new research policies.
+Besides that, the international context and access to scientific knowledge will be discussed, as well as the opposition to the inacted new research policies in connection with open science and the new system of recognition in academia.
-Students are asked to reflect on the barriers they see in realization of open science ideals
+During the breakout discussions, students are asked to reflect on the barriers they see in realization of open science ideals.

 ## Lecture: Week 1
 **Topics covered in lecture**